 #1 John Rylands Library

 The University of Manchester's John Rylands Library is known as much for its beautiful architecture as it is for its collection of rare books and manuscripts.
-The impressive gothic structure took 10 years to build and opened to the public in 1900.
+The impressive Gothic structure took 10 years to build and opened to the public in 1900.
 Among its vast collection are a fragment of Geoffrey Chaucer's "The Canterbury Tales" manuscript, as well as the personal letters and papers of writers, military generals and more.
 There is even a papyrus fragment of the Gospel of John from the Bible.
 The fragment is believed to be the earliest part of any New Testament writing ever found.

 Explore More of Manchester